0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/example-app.md

 **a.
 Generate Iden3Message**

 An Integrator uses `iden3Message` to communicate with an Issuer/Verifier.
 This 'iden3message' is created from the QR code scanned by the Integrator on his/her wallet.
-The `getIden3Message()` uses message (of type String) as the input parameter and generates `iden3Message`.
+The `getIden3Message()` uses a message (created after scanning the QR code) as the input parameter and generates `iden3Message`.

 ```
 Iden3MessageEntity getIden3MessageFromString(String message){